bkidwell/working-in-zim/src/03-basic-features.md

 Like any other good text editor, Zim has a command to Find (CTRL+F) or Replace (CTRL+H) text within the current Page.
 On a long page, the Find command is easiest way to quickly find a section you want to read or edit.

-TIP: The Replace command optionally supports the use of [[wp?Regular expression|regular expressions]] in the "Find what" and "Replace with" fields.
-If you don't know about regular expressions, you are missing out on a very powerful method for using formulas to manipulate lots of text at once.
+<div class="tip">The Replace command optionally supports the use of [regular expressions](http://en.wikipedia.org/wiki/Regular_expression) in the "Find what" and "Replace with" fields.
+If you don't know about regular expressions, you are missing out on a very powerful method for using formulas to manipulate lots of text at once.</div>

 ## Search